dackst/nayuta/notes.md

 * Hydol -> Hydrol (from Hydra/Hydrus)
 * Pencula -> Pecula (from Vulpecula)
 * <del>Serpent -> Serpen (from Serpens)</del>
-  * keeping for the same reason I'm replacing "Saint" with "San", there's a definite "to" sound present at the end of his name that's missing for "San"
+  * <del>keeping for the same reason I'm replacing "Saint" with "San", </del>there's a definite "to" sound present at the end of his name in Japanese
 * <del>Victor -> Pictor</del>
   * keeping it, since at least Victor is an actual name. same goes for Janis (from Canis)

+* Dr. Volans -> Professor Volans

 #### Monsters

-The bosses you fight throughout the story are supposed to related somehow to the zodiac constellations:
+The bosses you fight throughout the story are supposed to be related somehow to the zodiac constellations:

-* Duoqurois -> Duokuroi (from Gemini, or [Dioskuroi](https://en.wikipedia.org/wiki/Castor_and_Pollux#cite_note-5) + Duo)
+* Duoqurois -> Duokuroi (from Gemini, or [Dioskuroi](https://en.wikipedia.org/wiki/Castor_and_Pollux) + Duo)
 * Palreschia -> Pallichthya (Pisces, or ikthyos or ichthyos in Greek + maybe Pallas?)
 * Sagiscellan -> Sagicheiron (Sagittarius + Hecatoncheir?)